MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d.md

 # Manage Storage Spaces Direct in VMM

->Applies To: System Center 2016 - Virtual Machine Manager

-This article provides an overview of Storage Spaces Direct (S2D), and how it's deployed in the System Center Virtual Machine Manager (VMM) fabric.
+This article provides an overview of Storage Spaces Direct (S2D), and how it's deployed in the System Center - Virtual Machine Manager (VMM) fabric.

 Storage Spaces Direct (S2D) was introduced in Windows Server 2016.
 It groups physical storage drives into virtual storage pools, to provide virtualized storage.
 With virtualized storage you can: